نوع مقاله : مقاله تحقیقی (پژوهشی)

 نویسندگان [English]

-To validate these methods, the continuous data of 5 seismic stations near Etna volcano in Italy are used.
-Firs, a daily vertical record of all stations was divided into 30-minute segments.
-Then, these raw time series were demeaned and tapered and the traces are normalized to three times the root-mean-square (RMS).
-Next, the daily cross-correlation between all station pairs was calculated and the cross-correlation function was filtered in different frequency ranges, and range of 0/5-5/5 Hz had acceptable result. current cross-correlation functions were calculated for the period of 5, 10 and 30 days, and they were compared with reference cross-correlation function.
-Finally, the velocity variations are measured.
+In order to validate these methods, the continuous data of 5 seismic stations near Etna volcano in Italy were used.
+First, in order to process the data, daily vertical recordings of all stations were divided into 30-minute segments.
+Then, the segments were demeaned, tapered and normalized to three times the root-mean-square (RMS).
+Next, the daily cross-correlation between all pairs of stations was calculated and the cross-correlation function was filtered in different frequency ranges.
+Finally, the velocity variations were measured with the MWCS method.
+The results showed a decrease of about 0.2 percent in the velocity before the main eruption and an increase rapidly after the eruption.

 کلیدواژهها [English]